 Free (or Cheap) Volunteer Work in Peru

 More people visit Machu Picchu than anywhere else on the continent, some of which want to stay longer in Peru.
-We certainly did, stopping still in Cusco just nine days into our around the world trip in 2002.
+We certainly did, stopping still, renting an apartment, and getting a volunteer job in Cusco just nine days into our around the world trip in 2002.

 Grassroots Volunteering in Peru